A Complete overhaul

 Both pages became the first surfaces to fully implement the new theme system and accent colors in production, effectively the hero moment of the redesign.

-Space selection screen
+Space selection page

-Space screen
+Space page

 The icon system